DanielKocan/EasyMatchmaking/README.md

 Made with ❤️ for the Unreal Engine community

-*"Because dealing with OnlineSubsystem shouldn't require a PhD"*
+*"Because dealing with Unreal Engine Network shouldn't require a PhD"*